ThePhrozenKeep/D2MOO/doc/AdvancedBuildAndRun.md

 If you are using a default Diablo2 install and generated `.sln` through *CMake*, you are good to go!

-Otherwise have a look at the [Debugging](Debugging.md) documentation.
+Otherwise (for example if you need to configure your installation folder) have a look at the [Debugging](Debugging.md) documentation.

-# Running manually
+# Running manually (For advanced users)

 Launch *Diablo2* (or *D2SE*) by using the command `D2.DetoursLauncher [Path to Game.exe or D2SE.exe]`.
 - If the `Game.exe`/`D2SE.exe` executable is omitted, `D2.DetoursLauncher` will look for executables using the registry, working directory and `PATH`.
+- You can pass the executable parameters by using the `--` parameter.
+  For example: `D2.DetoursLauncher [Game.exe] -- -direct -txt -w`.
 - The *detours* .dll expects patch `.dll`s to be under the `./patch` folder of the current working directory.
 This can be overriden using the `DIABLO2_PATCH` environment variable.
-- You can pass the executable parameters by using the `--` parameter.
-  For example: `D2.DetoursLauncher [Game.exe] -- -direct -txt -w`.
+CMake will set this variable by default for debugging.